stt12581/pd_game/README.md

 $ cd PDBayes
 $ make
 ~~~~
-Note: This Makefile works for ubuntu.
-You may need to update the PATH.
+Note: The Makefile works for ubuntu/MacOS, but you may need to update the PATH.
 ~~~~
 $ cd ..
 $ ./run.sh
 ~~~~

+If you encounter any problems or bugs please contact me by emailing me at cherylshang@gmail.com for any bug reports/questions.